v-campbell/Honey/my_README.md

 ---

 ### The Product 🐝
-Manage your colony with ease.
+Managing your worker bees has never been easier.
 Track nectar doses and pollen collected with a simple, easy-to-read graph and toggle between a regular and enhanced table to view bee data.